MCT-master/mct-master.github.io/_posts_draft/2018-09-17-Group-B-setting-up-tico.md

 <img src="https://pbs.twimg.com/media/BftoLXYIIAAYIup.jpg">

 And amazed.
 What a picture quality!
 So uncompressed!
-This was of a different world - it was more like going to the iMAX movies (the world's dullest Viking movie though), but yeah.
-It was quite amazing.
+This was a different world - it was more like going to the IMAX movies (the world's dullest Viking movie though), but it was quite amazing.

 Unfortunately, there was still no picture coming through from the Oslo side up to Trondheim.
 So again - *again* - AGAIN!! - we were back in business with Zoom.
-However - the sound from Trondheim was working both ways, so we was able to work with the Tico audio set-up.
+However - the sound from Trondheim was working both ways, so we were able to work with the Tico audio set-up.

 The Oslo set-up from the previous week had somehow been rigged down, so we were back to scratch.
 We had been